-H.12 All dwellings, including flats, should have private open space.
+H.13 All dwellings, including flats, should have private open space.
 The only exception to this is where flats are developed in very central locations, where public open space is easily accessible and higher densities are required.

-H.13 Private open space should be located conveniently for use by residents and in a position that is not overlooked by neighbouring buildings; normally to the rear of the building, and in the case of flats the private space will usually form part of the garden or communal amenity space, and not an area of landscaping.
+H.14 Private open space should be located conveniently for use by residents and in a position that is not overlooked by neighbouring buildings; normally to the rear of the building, and in the case of flats the private space will usually form part of the garden or communal amenity space, and not an area of landscaping.

-H.14 For new houses the minimum standard garden space for terraced and semi-detached houses should normally be 50 square metres.
+H.15 For new houses the minimum standard garden space for terraced and semidetached houses should normally be 50 square metres.
 Each dwelling should normally have a minimum rear garden depth of 10m.
 The shape and slope of the garden should ensure that it is useable.
 Larger detached houses will generally be required to provide a larger rear garden area.
 The garden should normally be enclosed by a 1.8m high close boarded fence or wall and direct access should be afforded to rear gardens for activities such as refuse storage, cycle parking and maintenance.

-H.15 In new flatted developments where there is no communal space balconies or roof gardens should be provided for the occupants of these units.
+H.16 In new flatted developments where there is no communal space balconies or roof gardens should be provided for the occupants of these units.
 These should be located so as to afford privacy to the occupant, normally to the rear of buildings.
+Some communal space within developments could provide opportunities for physical activity e.g. outdoor gym equipment, space for informal exercise.
 However, they should not compromise the privacy of existing dwellings.
-SBC will normally aim to achieve a minimum useable communal area of 50 square metres for schemes up to 5 units, plus an additional 10 square metres per additional unit over 5.
+SBC will normally aim to achieve a minimum useable communal area of

+50 square metres for schemes up to 5 units, plus an additional 10 square metres per additional unit over 5.
 Garage courts, parking areas and bin storage areas are not considered as part of the useable garden amenity requirements.

-H.16 All rear gardens and communal open spaces should generally enjoy a reasonable amount of sunlight and have a relatively open outlook.
+H.17 All rear gardens and communal open spaces should generally enjoy a reasonable amount of sunlight and have a relatively open outlook.